Marketing

 These features make a site fun and comfortable.

-Sales-friendly content should also be fun and comfortable, but you structure it around what’s most likely to encourage customers to make a purchase—either on your site or after connecting with a representative.
-Here’s a simple example:
+Sales-friendly content should also be fun and comfortable, but you structure it around writing for customer intent or what’s most likely to encourage customers to make a purchase.
+This could be either on your site or after connecting with a representative.

 Suppose you work for a civil engineering firm, and you’re trying to increase conversions, particularly with government and municipal clients.
-Here’s what you know about your target market:

 • They already know what they need